Gel Electrophoresis of Proteins

 - Overlay this with 10 ml of stacking gel buffer + 10% glycerol + protease + 0.01% Bromophenol Blue

 - Run samples into stacking gel.
 When the tracking dye reaches the bottom of the stacking gel, turn off the voltage for 30 minutes to allow digestion to occur.
 Then continue to run as usual.

 Note that smaller amounts of radiolabeled protein can be analyzed by this method.

 Analytical gels for peptide mapping

-The choice of gel system for the analysis of peptide mapping is dictated by the anticipated results.
-If a wide range of peptide sizes is anticipated, a gradient gel may be required.
-For peptides over 7kd, standard Tris Glycine SDS PAGE gels will give superior results.
+The choice of a gel system for the analysis of peptide mapping is dictated by the anticipated results.
+If a wide range of peptide sizes is anticipated, a< gradient gel may be required.
+For peptides over 7kd, standard Tris-Glycine SDS PAGE gels will give superior results.
 Small peptides will require strongly denaturing fixatives to avoid loss of signal during staining.
 For extremely small peptides, analysis on native PAGE gels may be superior.
-In native protein PAGE, separation is based partly on charge to mass ratio.
+In native protein PAGE, separation is based partly on the charge to mass ratio.
 This can enable the resolution of peptides that would run too close to the SDS/dye front in SDS PAGE.

 NEXT TOPIC: Native Protein Electrophoresis

 - Sample Preparation for SDS-PAGE